KevCui/ludwig-cli/README.md

 [Ludwig](https://ludwig.guru/) is a linguistic search engine.
 It's a script to fetch search result from Ludwig and show them in your favorite terminal.

 ### Requirement
 An authorization key is required.
-Please find it somewhere from Ludwig and put it inside **auth.xonf** file.
+Please find it somewhere from Ludwig and put it inside **auth.conf** file.

 ### How to use
 ```